SentinelVote/blockchain/README.md

 - fablo
 - jq

+## Troubleshooting

-## Potential problems with docker-compose
+### Potential problems with docker-compose

-Recent distributions/installations of docker have deprecated `docker-compose` in favor of `docker compose`, but shell scripts that are used in the Hyperledger Fabric project and Fablo (the generation tool) still use `docker-compose`.
+Recent installations of docker have deprecated `docker-compose` in favor of `docker compose`, but shell scripts that are used in Hyperledger Fabric and Fablo (the generation tool) still use `docker-compose`.

 In your terminal, check if you have `docker-compose`: